"I hated singing. I wanted to be an actress. But I don't think I'd have made it any other way."

 It surprised me when I heard that this album is her only jazz release.
 The one and only jazz album with Barbra singing so well.

 "I never read my reviews... not even the good ones.
 Barbra Streisand once told me, if just one person in the audience doesn't applaud, it bothers her.
 I'm the same way.
 I'd be devastated to read that someone didn't like my work."

 — Pat Conroy, Author of "The Prince of Tides"

 "Love is the Answer"

 Listening to Barbra Streisand sing jazz standards is not a dream.
 You can hear her recording if you take the time to listen to her album called Love Is the Answer.
-If you are for a substantial Streisand fan, then you know about this album.
-If not a fan but an admirer, this may be the first time you ever heard she is also a jazz singer.
+If you are a substantial Streisand fan, you know about this album.
+If not a fan but an admirer, this may be the first time you have ever heard she is also a jazz singer.

 Streisand’s Love is the Answer arrived on the streets and radio airwaves in 2009.
 She sings like the songs are part of her being while performing them with a passion for jazz.
 “It’s a toast to life,” Barbra explained in an interview.